How Do I? Tompkins A-Z

 Programs

-The Community Housing Development Fund is a joint effort of Tompkins County, the City of Ithaca, and Cornell University and helps communities and organizations throughout Tompkins County respond to the diverse affordable housing needs of its residents.
+The Community Housing Development Fund (CHDF) is a joint effort of Tompkins County, the City of Ithaca, and Cornell University to help communities and organizations throughout Tompkins County respond to the diverse affordable housing needs of county residents.
 Projects must include units of affordable housing for low- and moderate-income households.
-For more information see here.
+For more information see the CHDF page.

 Plans and Studies